Shopify/polaris/polaris-react/README.md

 ### Testing in a consuming project

 The `/snapit` GitHub comment command in pull requests will publish a snapshot NPM package for testing.
+Read the [release documentation](https://github.com/Shopify/polaris/blob/main/documentation/Releasing.md#snapshot-release) for more information.

 #### Manual visual regression testing